turtle96/taskell/docs/UserGuide.md

 Figure 6: Marks the task as finished and moves it to the list of completed tasks<br>

 #### Marking a task as incomplete: `undone`
-You can use the `undone` command to mark a completed task as uncompleted.<br>
+You can use the `undone` command to mark a completed task as incomplete.<br>

 Format: `undone` INDEX<br>
 Example: `undone` 1<br>